davidquintr/davidquintr/README.md

   </div>
 </div>

-I'm a versatile programmer with a passion for design.
-I learn fast and I'm really good at communicating and leading.
-My expertise lies in web development and design, but I've also explored mobile app development.
-I thrive in adapting to different challenges and opportunities.
+A versatile programmer with a passion for design, possessing a rapid learning ability and strong communication and leadership skills.
+Expertise lies in web development and design, with exploration in mobile app development.
+Thrives in adapting to diverse challenges and opportunities.

 #### Markup and Languages
 ![React](https://img.shields.io/static/v1?style=for-the-badge&message=React&color=222222&logo=React&logoColor=61DAFB&label=)